You can find last week’s recap here

 + Sourced and purchased everything needed to complete the bathroom (listed everything at the end of this post)

-I’m sure like most other ORC participants, this week I had to face the not-so-fun reality of the limited time left in the challenge (and the million things we have left to do), so I had to start working on the bathroom after coming home from work.
+I’m sure like most other ORC participants, this week I had to face the not-so-fun reality of the limited time left in the challenge (and the million things left to do), so I had to start working on the bathroom from ~7pm-11pm after coming home from my FT job.

 I decided to use Schluter products for the base of the shower and a waterproofing membrane for the walls.
 When I cut the Schluter pan, I realized that I measured slightly off from the drain, and so I cut the tray small enough so that there was a 2-inch gap on all sides, which I could then fill with dry packed mortar and slope towards the drain.

-The waterproofing of the shower was completed over a matter of 3 days (post-work nights) and I had to ensure that every single square inch of the shower was sealed to prevent leaks.
+The waterproofing of the shower was completed over a matter of 3 days and I had to ensure that every single square inch of the shower was sealed to prevent leaks.

 On Saturday, I installed this marble hexagon Carrara from Floor & Decor.